Industrial overcapacity can enable seasonal flexibility in electricity use: Methods

 \subsection{Modeling smelter operational flexibility}

 This study employs a mixed-integer linear model, an initial version of which was developed by Shen et al.~\citep{shen_improved_2025} as a linear model for production and energy consumption decisions in smelter operations.
 The model is capable of representing the relationships between internal temperature changes and electrolysis rates in response to applied voltage and current in a potline, as observed in both numerical simulations and experiments~\citep{oye_power_2011,oye_power_nodate}.
 It is transformed into a linear programming model through piecewise linearization and numerical approximation.
-To model the shutdown and startup decisions and their associated costs for smelters, we introduced startup and shutdown constraints and costs into the aforementioned linear model, transforming it into a mixed-integer model (see Supplementary note 3 and 5).
-This enables our model to optimize the smelter’s operational decisions over a longer timescale.
+To capture the unique flexibility characteristics of aluminum smelters, we introduce binary variables for startup and shutdown decisions, which extends this framework to a mixed-integer linear programming (MILP) model.
+This extension is essential because aluminum smelters, similar to thermal power units, exhibit discrete operational states and path-dependent costs.
+Specifically, if a potline remains operational, it must maintain a minimum power level (typically 70--90\% of rated power) to preserve the internal thermal balance of the electrolytic cells.
+Reducing power further requires a complete shutdown, which then incurs significant restart costs to restore the thermal and chemical equilibrium—costs that can be orders of magnitude higher than those for conventional power units~\citep{smith_analysis_2019}.
+A pure linear model would fail to capture these all-or-nothing and minimum-stable-output constraints, potentially overestimating the smelter's ability to provide continuous, low-cost load shedding.
+This enables our model to optimize the smelter's operational decisions over a longer timescale (see Supplementary Note 3 and 5).
 However, the introduction of integer variables makes it computationally infeasible to directly embed a plant-level operational model into a power system planning model.
 Therefore, we design a decomposition-based iterative algorithm for solving this problem.
-To determine the production capacity of smelters, based on the Chinese government’s policy that primary aluminum capacity will not exceed 45 million tonnes per year, we assume that the production capacity of aluminum smelters remains unchanged at the 2024 level of 45 million tonnes per year, unless early retirement is chosen.
-This assumption is based on the typical lifespan of an aluminum smelter, which exceeds 50 years, and the fact that more than 90\% of China’s aluminum smelters were built after 2000.
+To determine the production capacity of smelters, based on the Chinese government's policy that primary aluminum capacity will not exceed 45 million tonnes per year, we assume that the production capacity of aluminum smelters remains unchanged at the 2024 level of 45 million tonnes per year, unless early retirement is chosen.
+This assumption is based on the typical lifespan of an aluminum smelter, which exceeds 50 years, and the fact that more than 90\% of China's aluminum smelters were built after 2000 (see Supplementary Note 3.3).